stormlightlabs/colorizer/docs/src/workflows.md

 ## Triadic Harmony Pipeline

-Generate a triadic harmony palette from a base color, filter by contrast, render as an image, and preview in the terminal.
+Generate a triadic harmony palette from a base color, filter by contrast, and render as an image.

-### Generate the palette
+### Generate palette and image

 Start with a brand color and derive triadic harmonies with WCAG AA contrast against a dark background: